What’s the reality of working from home (WFH)?

 When you work from home, it can be challenging to keep your work life separate from your personal life—even more so when everyone in your household is home all the time.
 The temptation is to check your phone, send that email and quickly go over the new plan…ALWAYS being available for your work.
 This can lead to burnout, exhaustion and overwhelm.

-If you’re one of the fortunate ones whose company has experienced increased business during COVID-19, you may feel pressured to work even more than before, simply because your work is always there.
+You may also feel pressured to work even more than before, simply because your work is always there.
 This can also lead to burnout, mental exhaustion, anxiety and other mental health issues.

-Even in “normal” circumstances, many remote workers feel isolated and lonely at times.
-Compound that with not just working from home, but having to stay at home and not see others due to coronavirus concerns, and loneliness can be a real drain on your feelings of wellness.
+Even in “normal” circumstances, many remote workers feel isolated and lonely at times, without the connection of being around coworkers.
+Compound that with having to stay at home and not see others and loneliness can be a real drain on your feelings of wellness.

 The next few months (or years) are sure to bring about many more changes.
 The issue lies in creating boundaries around our work.